 Anthropology

-Anthropology is the study of humankind, seeking to understand who we are.
-This broad discipline includes the study of cultures around the world, remains of past cultures, and the biology of humans and other primates.
-This knowledge of how we are similar across the world yet investigating the differences among vibrant cultures is critical to studying and helping solve many of the global issues confronting us today.
-If this area of study interests you, consider enrolling in the Anthropology program.
+Curious about what it means to be human?
+Anthropology is the study of human kind.
+This broad discipline includes the study of cultures around the world, remains of past cultures, and the biology of humans and other primates, and is critical to examining and helping solve many of the global issues confronting us today.

 Students at any Maricopa Community College may need to complete courses at more than one of our colleges.